noahkra/ClustertruckSpeedrunMod/README.md

 # How to use
 Put the folder anywhere and run the exe.
 Select your Clustertruck folder and the desired patches and press the patch button, then launch the game as normal.
 ## Autosplitter
-To use the auto splitter just enable it in the patches Make sure any other autosplitters are disabled.
-Enable the autosplitter in the patches
+To use the auto splitter just enable it in the patches.
+To use the auto splitter you must use LiveSplit 1.8.29 or above.
+Make sure any other autosplitters are disabled.

 # Known issues
 - Unpatching after patching doesn't work.
 Just restart the program after which it should work fine.